1/35 scale ship model USN DDG

 1/35 scale DDG

-It's a placeholder for a proper MH-60R 1/35 scale model.
+The flight deck will eventually get a proper MH-60R 1/35 scale model.

 This kit was pretty easy to build.
 And yes of course it will get painted.